BitcoinDesign/Guide/guide/daily-spending-wallet/security.md

 One technique to reduce this risk is to notify the user when the application has been offline for an extended period.
 This way, they can open the app and thereby enable it to check their channels.
 Forced channel closes have a built-in, agreed-upon delay.
 Send notifications earlier than this delay so that users have time to respond appropriately.

 Another technique is to use [watchtowers](https://wiki.ion.radar.tech/tech/research/watchtowers).
 These are third parties that continuously monitor wallets and punish bad actors who attempt to cheat the wallet they are monitoring.
-Watchtowers should be provided by a different party than the wallet and payment channels to reduce the risk of collusion.
+Watchtowers should be provided by a different party than the wallet and payment channels, to reduce the risk of collusion.

 {% include image-gallery.html pages = page.images_watchtower %}